umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Project-settings/index.md

 ## [CDN Caching and Optimization](../Manage-CDN-Caching/index.md)

-Manage Content Delivery Network (CDN) Cache settings for your project.
+Manage CDN Cache settings for your project.
 You can modify default settings, which apply to all hostnames added to the current Project.
 Alternatively, you can setup specific settings per hostname, if you want to have different settings for certain hostnames.

 ## [Certificates](../Manage-Hostnames/Security-Certificates) (Only available on **Professional** or **Enterprise** plan)